How to let go of emotional trauma

 Surprisingly, he emailed me a few weeks after our call, so I took the opportunity to tell him what I'd been needing to say for almost 30 years but couldn't because of the trauma.
 I didn't blame him or call him names, but I did express how hurt I was.
 We were 17 when it happened, and to put things into context, I explained what was going on in my life back then and why I was angry.
 I shared my findings about the glass wall and told him that he had seen me in that traumatized state several times over the years.

 I wrote pages and pages, laying all my cards on the table.
 After six months of writing letters, most of which went unanswered, I told him I was finished; we were finished.
+I had done the work I needed to do.
 Then I walked away and made a clean break.
 After close to 30 years of feeling stuck, I needed to let go.
 In short, I created the ending of our story, myself, and this was how I released the past by "finishing" the trauma.

 It's taken me until recent years to understand that the trauma was not entirely because of what he did.
 What hurt me most is that I had deceived myself.
 Had I seen things clearly, I would not have gone down that path.
 My intuition had clearly warned me I would get hurt, but I ignored it.